Best Budget Pants for Men of 2021

 The Docker's Slim Fit Workday Khaki is a comfortable office pant that is just as much at home at a backyard bbq as it is at your daily 9-5.
 Made from a stretch cotton blend, these pants are minimally restrictive despite their slimmer cut.
 Although these still fall into the category of slim fit, our testing found they border the line of straight fit; however, they're more relaxed fitting than the tight-fitting Rhone Commuter pants but by no means baggy.
 If you're looking for a modern looking office pant that isn't too tight, these are a great choice.

 While these perform well in a controlled temperature environment, hot weather is not a friend while wearing these slacks.
 We found the fabric was thick and less breathable than we wanted.
 These pants are versatile and stylish enough to wear to any semi-formal affair.

 The Wrangler Cargo is exactly what you might think of when somebody says "cargo pants".
-Love them or hate them, cargo pants are an enduring trend that will always have their place in the world of workwear.
+Love them or hate them, cargo pants are an enduring trend that will always have their place in the world of work-wear.
 Whether you need pockets for small tools or snacks, cargo pants provide you the means to carry a surplus of items readily at your fingertips.
-The Wrangler Cargo pants are equipped with a total of six pockets, including two extra-large flap closure side pockets.
+These pants are equipped with a total of six pockets, including two extra-large flap closure side pockets.
 We appreciate the utilitarian purpose that we found functional for almost any situation.